-These golden masked men are called the “Sons of the Harpy” and Daenerys has made a claim for revenge through her unsullied.
+These golden masked men are called the “Sons of the Harpy” and Daenerys has claimed revenge on all of them through her unsullied army.
 Who are these golden masked beings?
 And what issue do they have with the mother of dragons?

 The same people Daenerys freed, are also becoming her enemies.
-Daenerys is getting complaints from the freed slaves, that they want to be reunited with they’re slaveowners.
-A man even comes to plea to Daenerys for her to reinstate pit fighting; slaves fighting to the death against slaves.
-What was the point of releasing them to begin with?
-But I understand, when you live your whole life living a certain lifestyle, you can’t possibly imagine yourself doing anything else.
+Daenerys is getting complaints from the freed slaves, that they want to be reunited with their slave owners.
+A man even comes to plea to Daenerys for her to reinstate pit fighting (slaves fighting to the death against slaves.)
+What was the point of freeing them?
+But I understand, when you live your whole life living a particular lifestyle, you can’t possibly imagine yourself doing anything else.
 Change causes fear.

-Hoepfully, when Tyrion arrives to meet her, he can become a new counselor to her.
-Varys’ has invested in Tyrion because he knows that the man is beyond smart, and that his genius, could give them the upper hand.
+Hopefully, when Tyrion arrives to meet her, he can become a new counselor to her.
+Varys’ has invested in Tyrion because he knows that the man is beyond smart and that his genius, could give them the upper hand.

 Melisandre is up to something with Snow, in her flirtatious lord of the light nastiness.
 She is thrilled to find out that Snow is not a virgin, and I’m hoping she doesn’t have one of her sexual rituals in mind.

 Stannis demands that Snow convince Mance to bend the knee and provide his wildlings as additions to the army.
-Everyone knows that the chances of Mance bending his knee to a king, is the most ridiculous request from a man that lives for the freedom that the kingdom could not offer him.
+Everyone knows that asking Mance bend his knee to a king is a ridiculous request.
+No man that fought to be free of monarchy is going to accept these terms.
+Especially, not the leader of the free people.
 Snow tries his best to convince him, but Mance knows that his people stand for something that they cannot let go of willingly.

 That night, Stannis requests Mance to bend the knee before him, and when Mance refuses, he is placed above a heavily wooded stake.
-After a few words about the lord of the light, Melisandre sets the kindle on fire, and wildlings, night watchmen, and everyone else, watch as Mance is slowly burned alive.
-I kept thinking to myself, that watching as a man struggled with the pain and torture of burning, was barbaric.
+After a few words about the lord of the light, Melisandre sets the kindle on fire, and wildlings and night watchmen watch as Mance is slowly burned alive.
+I kept thinking to myself, that watching as a man struggling with the pain and torture of burning, was barbaric.
 And then, Snow pulls out an arrow and puts Mance out of his misery before it could continue.

 What did you think about this episode?
 Any predictions?